 All soils were sent to the Kellogg Soil Survey Laboratory (KSSL) in Lincoln, Nebraska for physical and geochemical analyses.
 Analysis methods follow standard operating procedures outlined in the Soil Survey Laboratory Methods Manual, Report No. 42, Version 5, 2014.
-This manual can be downloaded here and is also available at the NEON Data Portal.
+This manual can be downloaded here and is also available as a PDF from the Neon Data Portal.
 For each set of analyses, the specific method used by KSSL is recorded in the relevant data table, with enough information to identify that method in the KSSL manual.
 For example, bulkDensMethod = Bulk Density, Clods (3B1).